sthkn/YAPC/README.md

 # YAPC - Yet Another Patch Cleaner
 YAPC can clean orphaned .msi/.msp files from the local computer, or remotely on the network.
+> It is not recommended to delete anything from C:/Windows/Installer, but this does.
+The files are listed for review before deleting/moving.

 ## How To Use
 1. Clone/Download the repository to your machine.
 (Extract the zip folder)